-We were lucky to enjoy some beautiful private strips of secluded beaches that did not have a Lifeguard, so we swam at our own risk.
-Which was lacking in good judgment on our part, but we enjoyed our own private fun in the sun beach.
-That is until my Daddy found out where we went and goodbye fun and to our private beach in the sun.
+We were lucky to enjoy some beautiful private strips of secluded beaches that did not have lifeguards, so we swam at our own risk. which was lacking in good judgment on our part.
+However,we enjoyed our own private fun in the sun on the beach.
+That is, until my Daddy discovered where we had gone and said goodbye to the fun and our private beach in the sun.

 But that did not stop us from traveling to other beaches with my convertible top down.

 With all the beauty we found below the surface, we wanted gills implanted so we could stay forever.
 However, our paradise below the surface had some marine life that we needed to be aware of and respect their boundaries.
-I accidentally stepped on a Jellyfish more than once; the feeling is not one I relish to experience..again.
+I accidentally stepped on jellyfish more than once; the feeling is not one I relish experiencing again.

 Deadly Florida Animals